 Depending on the breeds you want, you may find that there's a wait of six months or more, so we recommend you place your order just as soon as you're sure which breeds you'd like and the approximate time of year you'd like them.
 Of course, if you're not too picky about breeds, we usually have some availability for the next week's hatch!
 As to what time of year is best to receive baby chicks, we can offer some advice.

-Aside from that caveat, however, the spring and early summer is historically the most popular time to receive baby chicks, for two basic reasons.
+Spring and early summer are historically the most popular times to receive baby chicks, for two basic reasons.
 First, they start laying eggs at 6 months of age (sometimes even earlier), meaning you'll usually get your eggs before the year is out!
 Second, it'll be warm when you move them outside at 4-5 weeks of age.

 However, experienced backyarders often order their chicks to arrive in the fall, because in the spring, just as their young pullets are becoming mature enough to lay eggs, daylight hours are increasing.
 When you receive your chicks in the spring, by contrast, it is fall when pullets would naturally begin laying, but the decreasing daylight hours discourage egg production.
 If you choose to start your chicks in the fall, you'll need to transition your brood "outside" more carefully if the weather is cool where you live.
 My Pet Chicken generally has chickens available from February to November, although selections are limited (and minimum quantities increased) toward the end of the year.